aabcliu/TBFV4J/README.md

 # Quick Start

-In the video link below, we demonstrate how to run a simple example using TBFV4J.Please watch the video to learn about all the features and capabilities supported by TBFV4J.
+In the video link below, we demonstrate how to run a simple example using TBFV4J.
+Please watch the video to learn about all the features and capabilities supported by TBFV4J.

 Follow the TBFV4J guide to write and run your own tests.